 Faculty & Guests: Alderleaf core staff plus guests. (guests include flintknapping expert, Dan Stueber; senior trackers, Brian McConnell & Nate Harvey; permaculture author, Dave Boehnlein; expert hide-tanner, Katie Russell; search & rescue tracker, Rob Speiden; master blacksmith, David Tuthill; expert arborist, Phil Bennett; field guide author, Fil Tkaczyk; and ethnobotany author, Heidi Bohan).
 See staff bios.

-Financial Aid: Financial aid options are available including work-trade scholarships, TFC financing, and acceptance of veterans benefits, Americorp grants, & 529 college savings plans (see our FAQ for details).
+Financial Aid: Financial aid options are available including work-trade scholarships; Paramount or TFC financing; and acceptance of veterans benefits, Americorp grants, & 529 college savings plans (see our FAQ for details).
 Apply for a work-trade scholarship by submitting a scholarship application with your program registration.

 More Information: For questions or to learn more, contact us.